 According to the National Service Learning Clearinghouse (NSLC, 2001), academic service-learning (academic SL), or service learning, has roots dating back to 1903 and the Cooperative Education Movement founded at the University of Cincinnati.
 Then, about 1905, William James and John Dewey began developing intellectual foundations to service-based learning (NSLC, 2001).
 Dewey, who believed experience is always the starting point of an educational process—never the result (Knowles, Holton, & Swanson, 1998), saw experience as superior to traditional teaching methods.
 In fact, Carver (1997) explained Dewey’s beliefs thus:

-The educational value of an experience is derived from the way the experience contributes to the students’
+The educational value of an experience is derived from the way the experience contributes

 development (principle of continuity) as well as the immediate nature of students’ relationships with their

 environment (principle of interaction).
 It takes into consideration not only the explicit curriculum but also

 the lessons people acquire by participating in activities… (p.
 145).

 Despite Dewey’s (1938) vision and his many writings on the future of formal education, the pedagogy has

 Key words and Concepts: Service-Learning, HRD Competencies, and Adult Learning

 not taken hold to the extent he had envisioned.
 One

 way it has been implemented, however, is through